 The reader is not to skip verses in the Torah, but can skip in the prophets.

-There is more to the Megillah about reading and translating, such as age, gender and physical requirements, but it does not relate to the Corinthian context, so it is not listed here.
+There is more to the Megillah about reading and translating, such as age and physical requirements but it does not relate to the Corinthian context, so it is not listed here.

-The twelfth century Rabbi, scholar, and physician, Maimonides (also known as Rambam) synthesized the idea of the reader/interpreter into a cohesive form.
-His coverage of this topic can be found in Mishenh Torah: Book of Love: Order or Prayers (Hilkot Tefilah chapter 12).
-He copiously wrote in detail on the subject though most if it does not directly connect with the Church of Corinth.
+The concept takes us to the twelfth century Rabbi, scholar, and physician, Maimonides (also known as Rambam).
+He is considered one of the most influential and revered Jewish thinkers of the Middle Ages.
+If one reads his works, it is easy to see why he has been given such a high status.
+He synthesized the idea of the reader/interpreter into a cohesive form.
+His coverage of this topic can be found in Mishneh Torah: Book of Love: Order or Prayers (Hilkot Tefilah chapter 12).
+He copiously wrote in detail on the subject, though most if it does not directly connect with the Church of Corinth.
 There are two themes that do have a connection:

 Each one of the readers opens the Torah scroll and looks at the place from which he is to read.
 Afterwards, he declares, Barchu et Ado-nai hamevorach, and all the people answer: Baruch Ado-nai hamevorach le’olam va’ed.
 He then recites the blessing:

 Blessed are You, God, our Lord, King of the universe, who has chosen us from among all the nations and given us His Torah.
 Blessed are You, God, the Giver of the Torah.

 All the people respond: “Amen.”
 Afterwards, he reads until he completes the reading, rolls the scroll [closed] and recites the blessing:(17)Mishne Torah.
 Book of Love.
 Order of Prayers.
 Halachah 5.
 This English translation is done by Eliyahu Touger and available at Chabad website.
 For the Aramaic text, go to the Hebrew Wikisource website